Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Training

 \section{Seeker Simulator Training}

-To simulate the diverse behaviors of seekers in emotional support conversations, we employ a two-stage training framework: (1) \textbf{Supervised Fine-Tuning (SFT)} to establish a general conversational backbone, and (2) \textbf{Mixture-of-Experts (MoE) training} to enable controllable, attribute-specific generation.
+To simulate diverse seeker behaviors in emotional support conversations, we employ a two-stage training framework: (1) \textbf{Supervised Fine-Tuning (SFT)} to establish a general conversational backbone, and (2) \textbf{Mixture-of-Experts (MoE) training} to enable controllable, attribute-specific generation.